input-output-hk/cardano-sl/docs/us.md

 Then 4th epoch starts and sum of issuers stakes is `0.25 + 0.26 = 0.51 < 0.6`
 (we take into account the second stakeholder only once).
 Adopting threshold is dumped to the minimal value `0.6`.
-So last adopted version is still `0.1.0`, `lastKnownBlockVersion` is `0.2.0` for the first and the second stakeholders and `0.1.0` for the third and the fourth.
+So last adopted block version is still `0.1.0`, `lastKnownBlockVersion` is `0.2.0` for the first and the second stakeholders and `0.1.0` for the third and the fourth.

 Then the third stakeholder downloads this update and issues block in the same manner like previous ones.

 When 5th epoch starts the sum of issuers stakes is `0.25 + 0.26 + 0.1 = 0.61 > 0.6` and
-it's time to bump last adopted version.
+it's time to bump last adopted block version.
 So last adoped version is `0.2.0` now and `lastKnownBlockVersion` is `0.1.0` for the latter stakeholder and `0.2.0` for others.

 When it's turn to issue block of the fourth stakeholder, it issues block with `0.1.0` block version and with block format for `0.1.0`.
-Others stakeholders see that last adopted version equals `0.2.0` and try to decode block using new rules but failed because it doesn't contain attribute with key `228`.
+Others stakeholders see that last adopted block version equals `0.2.0` and try to decode block using new rules but failed because it doesn't contain attribute with key `228`.
 So this slot left without a block.